This site uses technical (necessary) and analytics cookies.

 A passport is a document issued for both travel and identification purposes:

-• In Italy, passports are issued by the police stations (Questure) of the State Police (Polizia di Stato);
+• In Italy, passports are issued by the police headquarters at county level (Questure) of the State Police (Polizia di Stato);

 • Abroad, passports are issued by diplomatic and consular representations.

-It is valid for all countries recognized by the Italian Government, and upon request, can be made valid for countries whose governments are not recognized by indicating specific destinations (Article 2 of Law 1185/67).
+Italian passports are valid documents for travel and identification purposes in all countries recognized by the Italian Government, and upon request, can be made valid for countries whose governments are not recognized by indicating specific destinations (Article 2 of Law 1185/67).

 a) Ordinary Passport: a 48-page booklet;